nnovakova/nnovakova.github.io/content/data-transformation/index.md

 {{ resize_image(path="data-transformation/images/output_12_1.png", width=400, height=400, op="fit_width") }}

-We can se that Charges normal distribution is asymmetrical.
+We can see that `charges` normal distribution is asymmetrical.
-Task of the data scientist during the feature preparation is to achieve data uniformity There are some techniques for that to apply (see more: [https://www.analyticsvidhya.com/blog/2020/10/7-feature-engineering-techniques-machine-learning](https://www.analyticsvidhya.com/blog/2020/10/7-feature-engineering-techniques-machine-learning/) or [https://towardsdatascience.com/feature-engineering-for-machine-learning-3a5e293a5114#1c08](https://towardsdatascience.com/feature-engineering-for-machine-learning-3a5e293a5114#1c08)
+Task of the data scientist during the feature preparation is to achieve data uniformity.
+There are some techniques for that to apply [see more here](https://www.analyticsvidhya.com/blog/2020/10/7-feature-engineering-techniques-machine-learning/) or [here](https://towardsdatascience.com/feature-engineering-for-machine-learning-3a5e293a5114#1c08).

 - Imputation
 - Handling Outliers